ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 The Group Manager exports a single group-collection resource, with resource type "core.osc.gcoll" registered in {{iana-rt}} of this document.
 The interface for the group-collection resource defined in {{interactions}} allows the Administrator, if permitted, to:

-* Retrieve the list of existing OSCORE groups.
+* Retrieve a list of existing OSCORE groups.

 * Retrieve a list of existing OSCORE groups matching with specified filter criteria.